eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/10_installing-eosio-binaries.md

 </div>

 ## What's Next?
-[Install the CDT](20_installing-eosiocdt.md): Steps to install the EOSIO Contract Development Toolkit (CDT) on your system.
+[Install the CDT](20_installing-eosiocdt.md): Steps to install the Antelope Contract Development Toolkit (CDT) on your system.